rabits/netGraph.svg/README.md

 When you created the graph, relations & connections - you can save it.
 Right click on the empty space and select Save SVG.
 It will save results of your work.

+You can put your node/connector objects into data.js in the root directory and svg will load it during startup.

 ### Controls

 * Right Mouse Button - context menu with actions